bfito/iam-threat-monitor/README.md

 Feel free to fork, improve, and contribute.

 MIT License © JP Zune🛠 You're Writing Infrastructure as Code Without a Framework

-You're doing it by hand using Bash and AWS CLI — no Terraform, CDK, or CloudFormation.
-That:

-    Gives you control and learning 👏

-    Adds complexity and friction 🧱

-    Means you’re also doing your own debugging, path fixing, IAM logic, and error handling